solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Once the application and database are deployed, the next phase is to manage the new cloud-based data workload and supporting resources.
-Microsoft proactively performs the necessary monitoring and actions to ensure the databases are highly available and performing at the expecting level.
+Microsoft proactively performs the necessary monitoring and actions to ensure the databases are highly available and performed at the expecting level.

+## Overview

 Proper monitoring management helps with the following: